Thousands of creative leaders manage their agencies with Workamajig.

 In PMBOK, for example, the project initiation stage involves developing a business case, undertaking a feasibility study, and setting up a PMO.

-While this great if you're setting up, say, a power plant, it might be overkill if you're running an SEO agency.
+While this is great if you're setting up, say, a power plant, it might be overkill if you're running an SEO agency.
 You already have a business case (the client) and you already understand the feasibility.

 In such a case, you can skip these elements and focus on developing a project charter.